activecm/ipfix-rita/docs/Developer Notes.md

 The resulting tarball will contain the docker images, the files in the runtime directory, the documentation files, and an installer script.
 Note that this will tag the resulting docker images with current version of the software.
-We may want to add a `--test` flag to `make-release` in the future to avoid this.
+We may want to add a `--test` flag to `make-release` to avoid this in the future.

 You will be asked if you would like to publish the resulting release.
 Enter `no` as this release is for testing purposes only.